 A salesman is walking down the street the street and he hears an old hound dog howl.
 He looks around and sees an old hound laying on a porch, his owner nearby in a rocking chair.
 The salesman walks a little further, getting closer to the house, and the dog howls again.
 This time, the salesman is close enough to give a short wave.
 He keeps walking and sure enough, the dog howls again.
 Now, the salesman is close enough to talk to the dog's owner.

-He says to the owner “that’s a peculiar dog you have there.
-I can’t tell whether he’s greeting me or warning me”.
-The owner says back “oh, its nothing to do with you, he’s laying on a nail”.
-The salesman says back “ I guess he really is peculiar.
-Why is he staying there?”.
-To this owner says “ well, the nail is sticking up enough to bother him, but not enough to make him move.
-So everyone once in a while, he just lets out a howl to complain.”
+He says to the owner, “That’s a peculiar dog you have there.
+I can’t tell whether he’s greeting me or warning me.”
+The owner says, “Oh, it's nothing to do with you; he’s laying on a nail.”
+The salesman replies, "That really is peculiar.
+Why is he staying there?”
+To this, the owner says “ Well, the nail is sticking up enough to bother him but not enough to make him move.
+So every once in awhile, he just lets out a howl to complain.”

 If you’d like to talk this through, take a few minutes to drop us an email or pick up the phone and call.
 And as always, thoughts and comments are welcome.